Documentation Index

 Note

-This kernel update guide will no longer provide regular updates moving forward.
+This kernel update guide no longer provide regular updates.
 Therefore, when checking for the latest information or installing a different kernel version, see the relevant guide and take the necessary steps.

 The kernel version specified in the guide serves as an example, so make sure to thoroughly test other kernel versions as needed before installation.